brunojunqueira/javascript-exercise/README.md

 NPM Modules used:
 - Jest (For tests).

-The entire application was developed with Javascript and HTML.
+The entire application was built with Javascript and HTML.